Roscommon county football team: All-Ireland Senior Football Championship

 This is Roscommon's record in All-Ireland SFC finals.
 Bold denotes a year in which the team won the competition.

 National Football League

 This is Roscommon's record in National Football League finals.
 Bold denotes a year in which the team won the competition.

+Roscommon's only National Football League title win is from 1978–79, with Tom Heneghan as player–manager.
+Below is the team that defeated Cork in the final.